Perfect Thanksgiving Wines for $25 and Under

 But picture a Thanksgiving food spread -- it’s vast and eclectic with different flavors coming from all directions.
 So why do we pigeon-hole ourselves by serving just one type of wine with the meal?

-“There are more people than just you at a Thanksgiving table,” says Doug Bell, Whole Foods Market Senior Global Coordinator of Beverage.
+“There are more people than just you at a Thanksgiving table,” says Doug Bell, Whole Foods Market Global Purchasing Director.
 “You’re feeding and entertaining a big group, which makes it the perfect holiday for opening up a range of wines.
 It’s fun to taste different things and serve wines your guests likely haven’t tried with a traditional Thanksgiving meal.”

 What are the general rules for wine-pairing at Thanksgiving?
 Rule number one: there are no rules.
 “Thanksgiving dinner isn’t just about the turkey,” says Devon Broglie, Whole Foods Market Master Sommelier.
 “There are so many flavors on the table, meaning there are loads of pairing options.
 Wines should complement not only the food, but the familial, celebratory feeling of togetherness.”